 What is the potential impact?

-1. There will be an increased awareness about suicide prevention and mental health among young people.
+1. Increased awareness about suicide prevention and mental health

-2. Young people will have access to rights-based peer-led suicide prevention support services.
+2. Access to rights-based peer-led suicide prevention and support services

 Where have we reached?